ksprojects/zkcopy/README.md

 # zkcopy

 Tool for fast copying ZooKeeper data between different clusters.
-Optimized for copying big volumes of data over WAN.
+Originally it was developed for copying big volumes of configuration over WAN.

 ## Build